SteTR/Emost-Bot/README.md

 # Hosting your own voice recognition bot
 The voice recognition bot requires google speech to text API key to function the speech to text and discord token for the bot.

-If you would like to use my bot, feel free to contact me on Discord (StevenT#4591) and we can discuss.
+If you would like to use Emost bot and not have to host you own, feel free to contact me on Discord (StevenT#4591) and we can discuss.

+# Concerns with recording
+The bot will record audio of the person typing !connect for hotword and speech detection purposes.
+The bot itself does not collect any data but uses Picovoice's Porcupine wake word engine and Google's Speech to Text API w/o Data Logging.

+If you are not comfortable with what the bot is doing, please use !disconnect.

+This only applies to Emost-Bot, any other bot with similar features may be collecting data that I have no control of.

+If you would like to view the source code, here is the repository link: https://github.com/stetr/emost-bot *Copy pasted from config.json